ci-lab-cz/crem-ml/README.md

 + Fragment part

 Prepartion part focuses on testing input data, configuration file, setting environment and so on.
-Compound part works with entire compounds, it standardizes compounds, selects the most promising ones, decides whether to finish computation or not and so on.
+Compound part works with entire compounds, it optinally standardizes compounds, selects the most promising ones, decides whether to finish computation or not and so on.
 Fragment part works with fragments of compounds.
 It tests their contribution against desired profile and decides whether